kristina-xm/TaskBoardApp-Terraform-Azure/README.md

 - The Docker-compose file uses the official SQL Server image and the [Dockerfile](https://github.com/kristina-xm/TaskBoardApp-Azure-Terraform/tree/main/TaskBoard.WebApp/Dockerfile) located in the TaskBoard.WebApp directory for application.

 The image for the application is also available at my [DockerHub](https://hub.docker.com/repository/docker/kristinnj/taskboard/general)

+### 2. Create Terraform Configuration Files

+The repository contains the following Terraform configuration files:

+- **main.tf**: Contains the resource definitions for Azure services.
+- **variables.tf**: Contains variable definitions
+- **output.tf**: Defines the outputs of the Terraform configuration, like URLs or service names.

+- Note: **values.tfvars** file is not committed to GitHub in order to protect sensitive data.

+### 3. Successful Deployment
+After the resource group is created, the app could be accessed by the generated azure link in the app service resource.